Transforming public service through the currency of trust, modernization, and a people-first approach to fiscal integrity

 A Legacy of Civility and Innovation

 Stephanie’s influence extends far beyond the borders of New Mexico.
-As the Chair of the Multistate Tax Commission and a board member of the Federation of Tax Administrators, she has become a leading voice in national tax policy.
+As the former Chair of the Multistate Tax Commission and a board member of the Federation of Tax Administrators, she has become a leading voice in state tax administration.
 Her work is characterized by a rare trait in modern governance: a commitment to bipartisanship.

-One of her proudest moments involved passing the gavel of the Western States Association of Tax Administrators to her colleague, Utah Tax Commissioner John Valentine.
-This act was more than a procedural formality; it was a public demonstration of the “civility in public service” championed by both the New Mexico and Utah governors.
+When it was time to pass the gavel as chair of the Western States Association of Tax Administrators to Utah Tax Commissioner John Valentine, Stephanie and John saw the opportunity to highlight bipartisanship with a mindful presentation of “civility in public service,” a concept championed by New Mexico and Utah governors.

-Her impact is measured in the hundreds of bills analyzed during intense legislative sessions—over 100 tax and motor vehicle bills in a single 30-day session in 2026—and the successful passage of agency bills that directly benefit healthcare affordability.
+Her impact is measured in the hundreds of bills analyzed by her department during intense legislative sessions—and the successful passage of bills delivering tax cuts to low and middle-income New Mexicans, improving healthcare affordability, improving the tax code, and making New Mexico’s roads safer.
 Every New Mexican, from the driver renewing a license to the tribal government receiving a revenue distribution, is a beneficiary of her commitment to fairness and clarity.

 “Every New Mexican is a customer of Tax & Rev, and we owe it to them to provide excellent customer service and clear guidance,” she asserts.
 “Our work is rewarding because we ensure taxpayers are treated fairly and the State receives timely and accurate tax revenue distributions.”